Chart Color Schemes

 Canley Vale's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows Canley Vale has very low prevalence of common health conditions across all age groups.
-Private health cover rate is approximately 46% (~4,811 people), lower than the national average of 55.3%.
+Canley Vale shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is extremely low at approximately 46% (~5,057 people), compared to the national average of 55.7%.

-Diabetes and arthritis are the most common medical conditions, affecting 5.9% and 5.2% of residents respectively.
-77.5% of residents declare no medical ailments, higher than Greater Sydney's 0%.
-The area has 18.0% (1,876 people) aged 65 and over, with seniors' health outcomes broadly in line with the general population's profile.
+Diabetes and arthritis are the most common medical conditions in the area, affecting 5.9% and 5.2% of residents respectively.
+77.5% of residents report being completely clear of medical ailments, a figure significantly higher than the Greater Sydney average of 0%.
+The area has an 18.0% senior population (1,972 people), with seniors' health outcomes broadly in line with those of the general population.

 Frequently Asked Questions - Health